 Important FICO Score Lessons

-If you want to get a better idea of how certain actions will affect your FICO score, you can use the FICO simulator available from myFICO.com when you purchase your FICO score.
+To get a better idea of how certain actions will affect your FICO score, check out the free FICO estimator tool.

 How to Improve Your Credit Score